Instructional Methods

 Students typically take 20 semester units per one-year term of studies.
 Each semester unit requires a minimum of 15 hours of verified academic engagement (VAE), plus 30 hours of preparation or additional study.
 Thus, over the course of each term, students taking the standard 20-unit course load must complete 300 hours of VAE, plus an additional 600 hours of independent preparation and study.
 On average, therefore, students should expect to spend 18-25 hours per week on their law studies.

 Each course includes required materials which students must purchase, usually a case book and a commercial outline.
 Students are provided a syllabus for each course, which provides detailed information about required assignments and exams.
-Additionally, students are provided a thumb drive containing digital audio recordings of important legal terminology, so they can easily download it to their phones for listening on the go.

 Most courses include assignments such as a definitions assignment, in which students define key legal terms and provide illustrations showing their use; a case briefs assignment; and a short thesis paper on a topic of the student’s choice related to the subject of the course.
 Some courses, notably those for the first year, also include an online open-book quiz designed to acquaint students with their course materials.
 Finally, most courses include an open-book midterm essay exam; and a closed-book, proctored final exam.